Thursday, January 28, 2016

 432. It Takes a Nation of Millions to Hold Us Back (1988) - Public Enemy

 There are many a rap album that can lay claim to being hugely influential, but few trump Public Enemy's second and undoubted masterpiece It Take a Nation of Millions to Hold Us Back.
-Militant hip-hop backed with the Bomb Squad's massively layered and dizzying production all with a side of Flavor Flav bringing the noisy goofy, Nation hit everything this band was incredible at in a legendary fashion.
-Sampling Slayer on "She Watch Channel Zero?!" is all the brilliant and "Bring the Noise", "Don't Believe the Hype", and the DJ showcase "Terminator X to the Edge of Panic" pull no punches as to bombarding you with Chuck D's political attack, Flav's hilarious punch-ups, and X's breakneck beats.
+Militant hip-hop backed with the Bomb Squad's massively layered and dizzying production all with a side of Flavor Flav bringing the noisy goofiness, Nation hit everything that this band was incredible at in a legendary fashion.
+Sampling Slayer on "She Watch Channel Zero?!" is all the brilliant, plus "Bring the Noise", "Don't Believe the Hype", and the DJ showcase "Terminator X to the Edge of Panic" pull no punches as to bombarding you with Chuck D's political attack, Flav's hilarious punch-ups, and X's breakneck beats.

 431. Sound of Silver (2007) - LCD Soundsystem